Antimicrobial Copper Brochures

 An introduction to the business case for installing antimicrobial copper touch surfaces in healthcare facilities, showing a worked example of an ICU, based on a fully-referenced cost-benefit model developed for hospital managers by York Health Economics Consortium.
 2pp, October 2012, revised April 2013.

-A printable directory of European and Asian component manufacturers/suppliers who have been approved to use the Cu+ brand.
-24pp.
-October 2012.
+A printable directory of component manufacturers, suppliers and service providers who have been approved to use the Cu+ brand.
+80pp.
+November 2013.

 Introductory brochure offering architects and designers the opportunity to harness the intrinsic antimicrobial properties of copper alloys for innovative, cost-effective hygienic design.
 2pp.
 May 2013.

 A referenced report summarising the scientific evidence on the antimicrobial efficacy of copper and copper alloys in the laboratory and clinical environment.
 Also provides an introduction to practical implementation of copper touch surfaces in healthcare facilities.
 12pp.
-October 2012.
+Revised October 2013.

 Introductory level FAQs.
 8pp, October 2012.